uosofkho/aaa/README.md

 ### Enable Traffic Usage

-If you are upgrading from an older version or other forks and find that data traffic usage for users may not work by default, follow the steps below to enable it:
+If you are upgrading from an older version or other forks and find that data traffic usage for clients may not work by default, follow the steps below to enable it:

 #### Step 1: Locate the Configuration Section